• Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 Peri-implant mucositis

-Patients may experience inflammation of the soft tissues around the implant.
-When there is no bone loss to be detected, the infection is completely reversible.
-This does not mean, however, that the condition is not serious.
+Patients may experience soft-tissue inflammation around the implant.
+When no bone loss is detectable, the infection is entirely reversible.
+This does not, however, mean that the condition is not serious.

 In more severe cases, surgical treatment might be necessary.
 One way or another, peri-implant mucositis should be dealt with as soon as possible to prevent further damage.
-If left unattended it could lead to future loss of the implant.
+If left unattended, it could lead to the implant's future loss.

 Peri-implantitis